Students in Distress or Crisis

 What you can do

 You can listen, you can give the student time to talk, you can understand the situation from their point of view, you can be sympathetic and not dismissive, and you can make appropriate referrals.
-For brief guidance on what to do, please download our Supporting a Student Flowchart .
+Brief information and a flowchart available Here

 What you can't do